96th Pennsylvania Infantry Regiment: Battle of West Point

+Battle of Gaines's Mill

 Returning to camp near Strong Courtney's House, it re-joined the brigade, and with the entire division moved to a position on the right of Smith's Division, between Lewis' Hill and Chickahominy, the right resting near Duane Bridge, opposite the left of the Gaines' Mill battle-field.
 Here it remained until two o'clock, when Porter's forces being hard pressed in the battle, under orders, Newton's, then Taylor's Jersey Brigade, and shortly after Bartlett's, marched to his support, crossing the Chickahominy by the Woodbury Bridge.
 Previous to starting, a detail from the Ninety-sixth, with one from the Third Vermont, under Adjutant M. E. Richards, destroyed Duane Bridge.
 At twenty minutes past three the brigade reached the scene of action on the left of the line, moved past General St. George Cooke's Cavalry, occupying a sheltered position to the rear and left of Adams' House, and was immediately afterwards ordered to the relief of Sykes' command, which was engaged in supporting Weed's, Edwards', and Tidball's batteries, the latter on the extreme right of the position.
 The arrival of the brigade was opportune.
 The Fifth and Tenth New York, on the left of Sykes, driven back, had been re-placed by the First Pennsylvania Reserve, which in turn was relieved by a part of Newton's Brigade.
 The Regulars, hard pressed, were wavering.
 Instantly the Fifth Maine, then the Twenty-seventh New York, the Sixteenth New York, and shortly after the Ninety-sixth Pennsylvania, advanced across the field under a heavy fire, and took position along the crest of the hill, from the left of Griffin's-then supported by Newton's men-to the rear of Tidball's Battery.
 The Ninety-sixth was at first held in support, closed in mass in the open valley below, where it was fearfully exposed.
 To shield his men and save them from the destruction to which they seemed almost inevitably condemned, Colonel Cake moved them close up on the side of the hill.
 The Sixteenth New York, which was ordered to advance, soon came under a fearful enfilading fire, and was driven in some confusion.
 The Ninety-sixth, which had in the meantime been deployed in line, was brought to confront the enemy's line, and the word given to advance.
 It was answered with a cheer, and as by one impulse, the line dashed forward; re-took the lost ground, and held it until night.
 The boldness of this charge undoubtedly saved the right of the army from disaster.
 The loss of the brigade in this engagement was severe, that of the Ninety-sixth was thirteen killed, fifty-nine wounded, and fourteen missing.
 Lieutenant Ernest T. Ellrich was among the killed.